holtzermann17/ethics-hccc-treatment/treatment.md

 # Discussion

 Have we learned anything that's relevant for practice?
-Maybe here is a good time to return to some of the debates that look at "creativity" in a more mainstream sense, e.g., Anna Kantosalo and Ben Schneiderman about creative systems and social inclusion vs exclusion?
+Maybe here is a good time to return to some of the debates that look at "creativity" in a more mainstream sense, e.g., Anna Kantosalo and Ben Schneidermanabout creative systems and social inclusion vs  exclusion?
 From the point of view of "Methods", hopefully we will have clarified at the start why we think this sort of activity could lead to new insights!

 ## Related work
 Existing books about "creativity and ethics" and "technology and virtues" don't quite cut the mustard